Robert Wanless O'Gowan: First World War

-In 1914, following the outbreak of the First World War, he took a staff role as assistant quartermaster-general and then assistant adjutant-general with the British Expeditionary Force.
-Following heavy fighting, he was assigned to 6th Division on 1 October as its assistant adjutant-general and quartermaster-general, succeeding Walter Campbell.
-He remained with the division until February 1915, handing over his post to Reginald May.
-O'Gowan was then transferred to a field command, taking over the 13th Brigade in the 5th Division.
-The brigade was temporarily attached to 28th Division at this time, and involved in defending against a heavy German attack at St. Eloi on 14 March, and the successful attack on Hill 60 in mid-April.
-In August, he was promoted to temporary major general returned to England to take command of the newly formed 31st Division, a New Army division predominantly drawn from the industrial towns of Northern England, and mainly composed of close-knit "Pals battalions".
+In the summer of 1914, following the outbreak of the First World War, he took a staff role as assistant quartermaster-general and then assistant adjutant-general with the British Expeditionary Force (BEF).
+Following heavy fighting, he was assigned to the 6th Division on 1 October as its assistant adjutant general and quartermaster general (AA&QMG), succeeding Walter Campbell.

+He remained in this post with the division until February 1915, handing over his post to Reginald May.
+O'Gowan was then promoted to temporary brigadier general and transferred to a field command, taking over the 13th Infantry Brigade in the 5th Division from Edward Cooper.
+The brigade was temporarily attached to the 28th Division at this time, and involved in defending against a heavy German attack at St. Eloi on 14 March, and the successful attack on Hill 60 in mid-April.

+In August, he was promoted to the temporary rank of major general and returned to England to take command of the newly formed 31st Division, a Kitchener's Army division predominantly drawn from the industrial towns of Northern England, and mainly composed of close-knit "Pals battalions".
 O'Gowan would command the division until 1918, during which time it saw brief service in Egypt followed by its first active service at the first day on the Somme, 1 July 1916.
 At the Somme, the division was assigned to capture Serre on the flank of the main assault and guard against counter-attacks; however, the attacking battalions were decimated by German machine-guns before crossing no-man's land, with only small groups surviving to reach the far trenches.
 Some small parties reached their objectives, including one group inside Serre itself, but they had no support from reserves and were destroyed.
-The division lost 3593 officers and men killed, wounded, or missing, with only eight men from the attacking waves surviving to be taken as prisoners of war.
+The division lost 3,593 officers and men killed, wounded, or missing, with only eight men from the attacking waves surviving to be taken as prisoners of war.
 Some battalions had a casualty rate of over 80%.
 The division did not see further heavy fighting, other than routine trench garrisons, until November, when it fought at the Battle of the Ancre.
 In the spring of 1917 it fought under Wanless-O'Gowan's command with more success at the Battle of Arras.

-In March 1918 he returned to England to assume command of the Cannock Chase Reserve Centre, taking over from Richard Hutton Davies, who had been relieved due to severe physical and mental illness.
-He remained at Cannock Chase until February 1920, when the centre was closed after demobilisation and he retired from the Army.
+In April 1918 he returned to England to assume command of the Cannock Chase Reserve Centre, taking over from Major General Richard Hutton Davies, who had been relieved due to severe physical and mental illness, and was allowed to retain his temporary rank.

+He remained at Cannock Chase until February 1920, fifteen months after the war had ended, when the centre was closed after demobilisation and he retired from the army.